Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

-**Cloud Project 2: Fintech Application: Automating Equity - Agentic AI for Cloud**
+**Cloud Project 2: Fintech Application: Automating Fintech - Agentic AI for Cloud**

 Vision: To explore and harness agentic AI in global financial markets using **cloud-native infrastructure** for real-time, intelligent trading.
 Enabling precision and speed through scalable, autonomous decision-making in the cloud.